How Much Do Surrogates Make in New Mexico?

 Additional Compensation for Surrogates in New Mexico

-The second half of your surrogate compensation package is comprised of the additional costs and fees that go into your surrogacy process.
+The second half of your surrogate compensation package covers all the expenses you'll incur during your surrogacy journey.
 This includes:

 • Medical costs